 Originally from Portugal, her father completed his artistic training in Seville, Spain where he married and where Josefa was born.
 Although Figueira is primarily known for his still life and landscape paintings, he also created religious scenes.

 When Ayala was a child, she moved to Portugal and settled in Óbidos.
-She often referenced her hometown when signing her paintings “Josepha in Obidos” (Josefa in Óbidos).
+She often referenced her hometown when signing her paintings “Josepha em Obidos” (Josefa in Óbidos).

 Ayala’s first known published artworks, created while still a teenager, are three engravings, a technique that few artists in Portugal practiced at the time.
 The engraving of Saint Joseph shows Ayala’s attention to anatomy and her ability to meticulously work on a small scale.

 Her earliest paintings were on copper.
 Paintings on copper are typically small and allow for intricate detail and a smooth surface.
-Her Virgin and Child is less than 6.5 inches tall, yet individual strands of hair are visible and each pearl ornamenting the jewelry and clothing is shaded to a three-dimensional look.
+Her Virgin and Child is less than 6.5 inches tall, yet individual strands of hair are visible and each pearl ornamenting the jewelry and clothing is shaded to look three-dimensional.
 Figueira may have taught his daughter these media because they were considered particularly marketable and suitable for women.
-Small-scale work would be allowed a woman to work from home without needing to travel to churches, and engraving lends itself to commercial purposes, such as book illustration.
+Small-scale work would have allowed a woman to work from home without needing to travel to churches, and engraving lends itself to commercial purposes, such as book illustration.

 Attention to still life